WeegeeNumbuh1/FlightGazer/docs/state-file-schema.md

 <a id="readme-top"></a>

 ## Preface
-The `current_state.json` is written to `/run/FlightGazer` when the main FlightGazer python script is running, by default.<br>
+The `current_state.json` file is written to `/run/FlightGazer` when the main FlightGazer python script is running, by default.<br>
 It is updated at the end of each update interval `LOOP_INTERVAL` (by default 2 seconds, can be 1 if `FASTER_REFRESH` is set).
 Atomicity is not guaranteed.